melezhik/pjam-on-rails/README.md

 ## Build proccess

 The process of creation of distribution archive for an application.
-Schematically it does following:
+Schematically it may be described as following:

 ### Pinto phase

-- every component in application list is visited, converted into pinto distirbution archive and added to pinto repository - this is called __pinto phase__.
+- every component in application list is visited and converted into pinto distirbution archive and then is added to pinto repository - this is called __pinto phase__.

 ### Compile pahse

-- then every component's distribution achive is fetched from pinto repository and installed into local directory - __build install base__ - this is called __compile phase__.
+- when pinto phase is finished, every component's distribution achive is fetched from pinto repository and installed into local directory - __build install base__ - this is called __compile phase__.

 ### Creating of artefacts

-- then build install base is archived, archived build install base called artefact.
+- if pinto phase is finshed successfully then build install base is archived, archived build install base called __build artefact__.

 ## Pjam build

-Build is the "snapshot" of application ( the list of components ) plus some build's data.
+Build is the "snapshot" of application plus some build's data.

 When the build starts project's components list is copied to build.
 The list of builds components is called __build configuration__.